Coarse assembly maps: Calculation of EOinfty

 We have a natural morphism $F(X)\to F^{\lf}(X)$.

 \begin{lem} If $F$ is homotopy invariant, then so is $F^{\lf}$. \end{lem}

-\begin{proof} The proof if the same as the one of \cite[Lem.~6.67]{buen}.
-One must observe that the subsets of the form $[0,1]\times W$ of $[0,1]\otimes X$ are cofinal in the open subsets with compact closure. \end{proof}
+\begin{proof} The proof is the same as the one of \cite[Lem.~7.35]{buen}.
+One has just to observe that the subsets of the form $[0,1]\times W$ of $[0,1]\otimes X$ are cofinal in the bounded subsets of $[0,1]\otimes X$. \end{proof}